Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Quantum channels induced by simple-generated unitary evolution

 Now we define two algebraic states $\omega_1$ and $\omega_2$:

 we can rewrite $\omega'$ as a convex combination

 with $\omega(C_f^2)+\omega(S_f^2) = 1$.
 Since a state is pure if and only if it cannot be written as a strict convex combination of two algebraic states \cite{Khavkhine2015AQFT}, it follows that $\omega'$ is mixed, as we expect.
 Furthermore, this means that the detector and the field are necessarily entangled after the interaction.
-For $\alpha\neq 0$, one can make similar argument, essentially by finding the associated Kraus operators and show that $\omega'$ can be written as a convex combination of two other states.

-Note that while Eq.~\eqref{eq: algebraic-state-new} does not allow us to conclude easily from this expression whether the state is mixed or not, it has another advantage: it shows that the interaction is \textit{Gaussian}, i.e., it maps Gaussian states to Gaussian states.
-To see this, suppose that $\omega$ is Gaussian so that $\omega(\hat\phi(f))$ and $\omega(\hat\phi(f)\hat\phi(g))$ fully characterize the state for all $f,g\in \CS$.
-Then clearly the LHS of Eq.~\eqref{eq: algebraic-state-new} must be expressible as linear combinations of products of one-point and two-point functions and multiplied by some ``modulation'' by $\cos E(f,g)$ and $\sin E(f,g)$ which cannot change the Gaussian character of $\omega'$.